kckeiks/processor/README.md

 the processor will ignore the record and continue processing the remaining records.
 4. Dispute, withdraw, and chargeback records that reference unknown transaction IDs will be logged but ignored.
-5. A resolve or chargeback transaction on a transaction that doesn't exist, will be ignored and logged.
+5. A resolve or chargeback transaction on a transaction that doesn't exist, will be ignored.
-6. A resolve or chargeback transaction on a transaction that isn't in "disputed" status will be ignored and logged.
+6. A resolve or chargeback transaction on a transaction that isn't in "disputed" status will be ignored.

 ### Processor